moj-analytical-services/rpackage_training/README.md

 The default branch of an R package GitHub repo must be reserved for working releases of the package.
 Always make your changes on a different branch then merge to the default branch for each release.
 You should also [add protections to your `main` branch](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/managing-a-branch-protection-rule#creating-a-branch-protection-rule) to shield it from accidental pushes.
+(We will skip this step in the training for speed but it is very important for production code).

 **Exercise**